Suboxone Addiction Treatment in Los Angeles, California

 During treatment, you’ll participate in daily group and holistic therapy alongside peers while working individually with a dedicated therapist and case manager.
 Together, we’ll help you develop essential life and coping skills to support lasting healing and long-term sobriety.

-Suboxone, a combination between buprenorphine and naloxone, is considered an opioid, is highly addictive and has a high potential for abuse and dependence.
-Although it is considered less addictive than other opioids such as Oxycodone, heroin or fentanyl.
+Suboxone, a combination of buprenorphine and naloxone, is considered an opioid, is highly addictive, and has a high potential for abuse and dependence.
+Although it is considered less addictive than other opioids such as Oxycodone, heroin, or fentanyl.

-The main ingredient, buprenorphine is a partial opioid agonist, where it activates the same receptors as opioids but much less intense than regular opioids, reducing withdrawal symptoms and the intensity of the high.
+The main ingredient, buprenorphine, is a partial opioid agonist, which activates the same receptors as opioids but with much less intensity than regular opioids, reducing withdrawal symptoms and the intensity of the high.

 Considering Suboxone is an opioid, you can develop an addiction, and in turn experience withdrawal symptoms if stopped suddenly.